bxparks/rpn83p/docs/DEVELOPER.md

 ## Design Guidelines

-In this section, I hope to explain some of my design guidelines which determine how and why I have implemented certain features of the app in certain ways.
+In this section, I hope to explain the reasons why I implemented certain features of the app in certain ways.

+### No Keyboard Overlay

+TI-83 Plus and TI-84 Plus has buttons which are mostly compatible with an RPN calculator.
+In particular, it has an `ENTER` key and a separate `(-)` key which can act as the `+/-` function.
+Most other functions can be mapped to something close enough, like the `MATH` key which can act as the menu `HOME` function.

+For something like RPN83P which is expected to be used by only a handful of users, it did not seem worthwhile to spend any effort creating an overlay.
+Which is a little bit ironic because the TI-84 Plus calculator actually has a removable keyboard faceplate.
+Different faceplates are available in different colors.
+I don't have a 3D printer so I don't know if it's possible to create a custom faceplate.
+An injection molding faceplate would be far too expensive.

+### Hierarchical Menu

+Of the menu systems that I have seen on various calculators, the hierarchical menu system with soft keys used by the HP-42S seems to be the easiest to use.
+All RPN83P features will be accessible through direct key buttons or the menu systems.
+I want to avoid secret key sequences which are hard to discover and remember for end-users.

-### Discoverable
+### No System Flags

-A modern scientific calculator has hundreds (if not thousands) of built-in functions.
-I hope to make almost all functions of the RPN83P app easily discoverable.

-A consistent, well-organized, hierarchical menu system (inspired by the HP-42S) should help.
-The RPN83P app hijacks the TI-83 and 84 keyboards for its purpose.
-Functions which normally would fit better as a direct button or shifted-button (`2ND`) have to go into the menu system.

-RPN83P will not use numerical configuration flags to customize its behavior.
+RPN83P will not use system flags to customize its behavior.
 Every calculator with system flags has its unique set of options.
 Even for options which overlap, they are assigned to different numerical flags.
 For people who use multiple calculators, it is impossible to remember what all those options do, and which feature corresponds to which flag number.
-On older calculators, itis even difficult to remember how to set or clear these flags, or whether the flag is a single digit, 2 digits, or 3 digits.
+On older calculators, it is even difficult to remember how to set or clear these flags, or whether the flag is a single digit, 2 digits, or 3 digits.
 RPN83P will expose all system configuration options through the menu system.

-### Easy to Use

-RPN83P should be as easy to use as possible.
-This includes reducing the number of keystrokes as reasonable as possible.
+User flags, on the other hand, may be provided in the future, probably when keystroke programming is added.
+They are definitely useful in calculator programs.

+### Traditional RPN System

 It may be a personal preference, but I believe that the traditional RPN system from older HP calculators are easier to use than the modern RPL calculators (introduced with the HP-28S series, and continuing through the HP-48/49/50 series.)
-Consistency with the traditional RPN calculators seems important to achieve ease of use.
-For example, even though it is actually be slightly easier to implement an RPN entry system that separates the input buffer from the `X` register (like RPL systems do), the RPN83P goes out of its to mimic the behavior of the traditional RPN calculators.
+Consistency with the traditional RPN calculators seems important for ease of use.
+For example, even though it is actually slightly easier to implement an RPN entry system that separates the input buffer from the `X` register (like RPL systems do), the RPN83P goes out of its way to mimic the behavior of the traditional RPN calculators.

-### Practical
+### Includes Useful Features

-The feature set of most calculators seems to be determined by market segmentation.
-For example, there are separate calculators for the business market, the scientific market, the educational market, the computer science field (e.g. the HP-16C), and so on.
-I want RPN83P to provide useful features without any regard to market segmentation.
-Therefore, it has features related to business (TVM), features related to computer science (BASE), features related to engineering (complex numbers), features related to data analysis (STAT), and so on.
+There is no need to segment the features of RPN83P to different market segments (e.g. business, scientific, graphing, computer science).
+If a feature is useful or interesting, without regards to a product segment, and if it is reasonable to implement within the limitations of the Z80 assembly language and the underlying TI-OS, then it seems worth considering to include it in RPN83P.

 ### Customizable

-Users will use the calculator in different ways, and some people may use certain functions more frequently than other functions.
-It seems important to allow users to make custom key-bindings for certain functions to help the ease of use.
+Custom key bindings are now supported right now, but it seems important to add that in the future.
+Users will use the calculator in different ways, and some people may use some functions more frequently than others.

-RPN83P does not currently support custom key bindings, but it seems important to include that in the future.